Serene-Arc/bulk-downloader-for-reddit/README.md

   - Sets the scheme for folders
   - Default is `{SUBREDDIT}`
   - See [Folder and File Name Schemes](#folder-and-file-name-schemes) for more details
+- `--skip-id`
+  - This will skip the download of any submission with the ID provided
+  - Can be specified multiple times
+- `--skip-id-file`
+  - This will skip the download of any submission with any of the IDs in the files provided
+  - Can be specified multiple times
+  - Format is one ID per line
 - `--skip-domain`
   - This adds domains to the download filter i.e. submissions coming from these domains will not be downloaded
   - Can be specified multiple times